A quick Arduino Plotter Fix

 main.35ae02cb.chunk.js

-Copy it — to back it up.
+Duplicate it and change name to old_main.35ae02cb.chunk.js — to back it up.

 Then,